Reverse payout

 balanced.

-The FAILED state change and this posting commit in the same transaction.
-So the credits return only
+The FAILED state change and this posting commit in the same transaction, so the credits return only

 Authorization

-reverse-payout is restricted to a privileged Actor:
+reversePayout is restricted to a privileged Principal:

 an operator running a manual correction, or a trusted system service.
 An end user can never

 reverse a payout, even their own.
-A user principal is rejected with UNAUTHORIZED.
+A user principal is rejected with AUTH.UNAUTHORIZED.

 Reason codes